SandyRodger/JS235_asynchronous_JS_with_APIs/README.md

 #### CORS in action

 - This isn't working for me.
 In theory it seems quite straight forward though.

+### CORS Explanation

+What constitutes a cross-origin request:

+A cross-origin request occurs when a web page attempts to access a resource from a different origin than the one serving the page.
+An origin is defined by the combination of scheme (protocol), host (domain), and port.
+If any of these three components differ between the requesting page and the target resource, it's considered a cross-origin request.
+For example:
+•   A page at https://myapp.com requesting data from https://weather-api.com (different host)
+•   A page at http://localhost:8080 requesting from http://localhost:3000 (different port)
+•   A page at http://example.com requesting from https://example.com (different scheme)

+The security concern that CORS addresses:

+CORS addresses critical security vulnerabilities, particularly Cross-Site Request Forgery (CSRF) and certain Cross-Site Scripting (XSS) attacks.
+Without proper controls, malicious websites could exploit a user's authenticated sessions with other sites to make unauthorized requests on their behalf.
+For instance, a malicious site could attempt to access your banking information or make transactions using your existing login credentials from another tab.

+The role of the same-origin policy:

+The same-origin policy is a fundamental security concept implemented by web browsers that restricts how documents or scripts from one origin can interact with resources from another origin.
+By default, this policy blocks cross-origin requests made by JavaScript (including fetch and XMLHttpRequest).
+This serves as the first line of defense, preventing potentially malicious cross-origin access attempts.
+CORS provides a controlled mechanism to selectively relax the same-origin policy when cross-origin access is legitimately needed, allowing servers to explicitly specify which origins are permitted to access their resources through specific HTTP headers.

 #### Conclusion